gmcculloug/platform-security-gh-workflow/README.md

-# Platform Security Github Workflow
+# Platform Security GitHub Workflow

 This project aims to provide Red Hat ConsoleDot Teams with a way to scan the containers they create in a convenient, automated, and reliable manner within their GitHub repository.
 The `Platform Security Github Workflow` lets teams get security feedback as they open Pull Requests and fix any vulnerability before committing the code to a repository.